An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

 Two physical parameters are considered: viscosity $\nu$ and the magnitude $\bar U$ of the lid velocity profile $u_{in}$.
 Details of the offline stage and the finite-element discretisation are summarised in Table \ref{table:offline_cavity}.
 High-fidelity solutions are obtained by carrying out the minimisation in the space of dimension equal to the number of degrees of freedom at the interface, which is 138 in our test case.
 The best performance has been achieved by using the limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS-B) optimisation algorithm, and two stopping criteria are applied: either the maximal number of iteration $ \ It_{max}$ is reached or the gradient norm of the target functional is less than the given tolerance $Tol_{opt}$.

-Snapshots are sampled from a training set of $M$ parameters uniformly sampled in the 2-dimensional parameter space, and the first $N_{max}$ POD modes have been retained.
-Figure \ref{fig:singlular_values_cavity} shows POD singular values for all the state, the adjoint and the control variables.
+Snapshots are sampled from a training set of $M$ parameters uniformly distributed in the 2-dimensional parameter space, and the first $N_{max}$ POD modes have been retained.
+Figure~\ref{fig:singlular_values_cavity} shows POD singular values for all the state, the adjoint and the control variables.
 As it can be seen, the POD singular values corresponding to the adjoint velocities $\xi_1$ and $\xi_2$ feature a slower decay compared to the one for the other variables.
-In Figure $\ref{fig:retained_energy_cavity}$, we can see the behaviour of the energy $E_n$ retained by the first $N$ modes for different components of the solution.
-Note that as it was in the previous numerical case, the highest number of modes is needed to correctly represent the adjoint variables $\xi_1$ and $\xi_2$.
+In Figure~\ref{fig:retained_energy_cavity}, we can see the behaviour of the energy $E_n$ retained by the first $N$ modes for different components of the solution.
+Note that, as it was in the previous numerical case, a higher number of modes is needed to correctly represent the adjoint variables $\xi_1$ and $\xi_2$.

-Figures \ref{fig:pod_modes_u_cavity}--\ref{fig:pod_modes_x_cavity} represent first three POD modes for the variables $u_1, u_2$ and $\xi_1,\xi_2$.
-We stress that the POD modes were obtained separately for each component and the resulting figures are obtained by glueing the subdomain function just for the sake of visualisation.
+Figures~\ref{fig:pod_modes_u_cavity}--\ref{fig:pod_modes_x_cavity} represent first three POD modes for the variables $u_1, u_2, s_1, s_2$, $p_1$, $p_2$ and $\xi_1,\xi_2$.
+We stress that the POD modes were obtained separately for each component and the resulting figures are obtained by gluing the subdomain functions just for the sake of visualisation.

-Figure \ref{fig:pod_modes_u_cavity} shows the first modes for the fluid velocities $u_1$ and $u_2$: in particular, notice that the modes corresponding to $u_2$ (on the upper section of the domain) are zero at the lid boundary due to the use of lifting function.
-Figure \ref{fig:pod_modes_x_cavity} shows the first three modes for the adjoint variables $\xi_1$ and $\xi_2$: note that they are concentrated only around the interface $\Gamma_0$ which is due to the fact that the only nonzero contribution in the adjoint equations is coming from the source terms which are defined solely on the interface $\Gamma_0$.
+Figure~\ref{fig:pod_modes_u_cavity} shows the first modes for the fluid velocities $u_1$ and $u_2$.
+In particular, we notice that the modes corresponding to $u_2$ (on the upper section of the domain) are zero at the lid boundary due to the use of lifting function.
+Figure~\ref{fig:pod_modes_x_cavity} shows the first three modes for the adjoint variables $\xi_1$ and $\xi_2$: note that they are concentrated only around the interface $\Gamma_0$ because the only nonzero contribution in the adjoint equations is coming from the source terms, which are defined solely on the interface $\Gamma_0$.